Azure-Samples/active-directory-xamarin-native-v2/MAUI/MauiAppBasic/README.md

 If you'd like to contribute to this sample, see [CONTRIBUTING.MD](/CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Troubleshooting

-### Some projects don't load in Visual Studio

-This might be because you have not installed all the required components from Visual Studio.
-You need to add the **.NET Mutli-platform App UI development** [workload](https://learn.microsoft.com/en-us/visualstudio/install/modify-visual-studio?view=vs-2022), in the Visual Studio Installer.

-### The project you want is not built

-you need to right click on the visual studio solution, choose **Configuration Properties** > **Configuration** and make sure that you check the projects and configuration you want to build (and deploy)

-## Moving from sample to production

-Samples favor simple code structures that show you how to use MSAL.
-Samples do not showcase best practices and patterns, nor do they make use of other libraries.

-- Consider using [dependency injection](https://medium.com/syncfusion/learn-how-to-use-dependency-injection-in-net-maui-800f1bf9bc4d) for the `IPublicClientApplication`
-- Consider wrapping the construction of the `IPublicClientApplication` and `AcquireToken*` in another class to make testing possible.
-Mocking the existing builder pattern for creating `IPublicClientApplication` and `AcquireTokenInteractiveParameterBuilder` is not possible (we've tried).
-- MSAL will generally let HTTP exceptions propagate.
-Consider using [Maui.Networking.Connectivity](https://learn.microsoft.com/en-us/dotnet/maui/platform-integration/communication/networking?tabs=windows) to detect situations where the network is down in order to provide a better error message to the user.

-## We'd love your feedback!

-Were we successful in addressing your learning objective?
-Consider taking a moment to [share your experience with us](Enter_Survey_Form_Link).

 ## Learn More